About our work

 Public Events

-Our public events create regular containers for people in the community to honor their human journey alongside their neighbors.
+Our public events create a consistent, intentional setting for people in the community to honor their human journey alongside their neighbors.

-We also host Salons and Ingatherings throughout the year to honor our seasonal themes: Flourishing (realizing our fullest selves), Encounter (with existential limits), Origins (what makes us who we are), and Becoming (the kind of person we want to become).
+We also host Seasonal Ingatherings throughout the year to honor our seasonal themes: Flourishing (realizing our fullest selves), Encounter (with existential limits), Origins (what makes us who we are), and Becoming (the kind of person we want to become).
 Read more about our thematic calendar.

 Installations